 In September 2014, the Company identified a conversion feature embedded within one the Section 3(a)(10) share agreement with Tarpon Bay and determined that it should be accounted for at fair value as a derivative liability.
 This feature expires when the debt has been satisfied.
-The derivative liability at December 31, 2014 was\$1,439,939.
+The derivative liability at December 31, 2015 was\$0.00 as the debt has been satisfied prior to December 31, 2015